Monotonicity of holonomy groups: Situation and proof of Theorem

 \emph{Claim.} We have $U\Hol_x(\Nabla[g])U^{-1}\subseteq H$.

-\emph{Proof of the claim.} Let $c\in\Loop(x)$.
-By definition of the compact-open topology, the restrictions of the connections to the (compact) image of $c$ converge uniformly in $\Gamma((T^*M\otimes E^*\otimes E)|_{c([0,1])})$.
+\emph{Proof of the claim.} It is sufficient to show that for any $c\in\Loop(x)$, we have $P_c^{\Nabla[g]}\in H$.
+By definition of the compact-open topology, the restrictions of the connections to the (compact) image of $c$ converge in $C^0$.
 Therefore, the coefficients of the parallel transport equation defining $P_c^{\Nabla[k]}$ converge uniformly to the coefficients of the parallel transport equation defining $P_c^{\Nabla[g]}$.
-As the solutions to ordinary differential equations depend continuously on their coefficients, we have $\lim\limits_{k\to\infty}P_c^{\Nabla[k]}=P_c^{\Nabla[g]}$.\footnote{See e. g. \cite{pruss_gewohnliche_2019} Satz 4.1.2; to be precise, the ``continuous dependence on the coefficients'' is the statement that if the coefficients converge in $C^0$ (and are all locally Lipschitz continuous), then the solutions converge in $C^0$.
-Note that we can assume that the coefficients of the parallel transport equations along $c$ are continuous since we can parametrize $c$ such that it has vanishing speed at the points where its parametrization by arc-length would not be differentiable.
-Moreover, then the pullback of the locally Lipschitz continuous coefficients of $\Nabla[k]$ along the differentiable path $c$ is again locally Lipschitz continuous.} Thus, also
+From well-known facts about ordinary differential equations it follows that after possibly again passing to a subsequence, we may assume that $\lim\limits_{k\to\infty}P_c^{\Nabla[k]}=P_c^{\Nabla[g]}$.
+(See e.\thinspace g.\ \cite{hartman_ordinary_2002}, Chapter~I, Theorem~2.4.)
+Thus, also

 Since $U_kP_c^{\Nabla[k]}U_k^{-1}\in H_{g_k}$ respectively $W_{g_k}U_kP_c^{\Nabla[k]}U_k^{-1}W_{g_k}^{-1}\in H$ for all $k\in\N$, we obtain $UP_c^{\Nabla[g]} U^{-1}\in H$ by continuity of matrix multiplication.
 This proves the claim and hence the theorem. \end{proof}